MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 - Steps are based on the Jekyll Docker repo's [docs](https://github.com/envygeeks/jekyll-docker#readme) and an article titled [Running Jekyll in Docker](https://ddewaele.github.io/running-jekyll-in-docker/).
 - Using a `Dockerfile` file and docker compose (with volumes) might more convenient (less to type) than using the Jekyll container executable approach here.
 Maybe using `make` instead (though that is not standard on Windows).
 Note that `Dockerfile` is useful if you need to add Node.js to your container and you can still use volumes so you can edit code on the host.
 See the end of this guide.
 - On this page below are low-level commands which means more to type (or paste) each time but they don't rely on any configs like `Dockerfile`, so are easy to experiment with.
-- For using container steps in CI, see the [GH Actions]({{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/jekyll/build.md %}) page relating to Jekyll.
+- For using container steps in CI, see the [Jekyll on GH Actions][] recipes.
 - The `--rm` flag will delete a container after it is run.
 Useful if you want to run the Jekyll container as an executable.
-Using volumes, the output will be persised outside the container.
+Using volumes, the output will be persisted outside the container.
 But you should leave out the flag when you want to perist gems inside the container.
 - We use the `volume` flag so that we can mount the project in the container as `/srv/jekyll`.
 Any operations in the container like gems in `vendor` and output in `_site` are persisted on the host.

+[Jekyll on GH Actions]: ({{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/jekyll/build/index.md %})

 ### Create new site